HPE-MSRIT-CSE-2024/PYDAOS-Programs/README.md

 - Containers in a pool are selected based on round robin method
 - After every operation the metadata file is synchronized

+### compare_files.py
+- program to check whether the contents of original and retrieved file are same or not